kamalber/spring-boot-angular4-authentication/README.md

 this is the front end part  of the java/ spring challenge

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+.
 ## Development server

+### installing the node module :
+ use the following command in the project folder 'npm install --build-from-source'    [NPM] https://www.npmjs.com/

+### runin the server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Code scaffolding